📝BlogJetmeawayTrips

 How Nice Compares to Other French Riviera Cities for Hotels

 Cannes is glitzier and more singularly focused on its film-festival identity and beach-club scene — a better base if your trip is built entirely around La Croisette and the festival circuit.
+See our Best Hotels in Cannes 2026 guide for the full breakdown.
 Monaco is smaller, more manicured, and considerably more expensive across the board, better suited to a day trip or a single splurge night than a full stay.
 Nice's advantage is that it functions as a genuinely excellent base for exploring the whole Riviera — Èze, Monaco, Villefranche-sur-Mer, Cannes, and Antibes are all within 35 minutes by train, none of them are within that range of each other in every direction, and Nice's airport is the region's main international gateway.

-For UK travellers comparing French city breaks more broadly, our guides to Paris hotels, Lyon hotels, Marseille hotels, Bordeaux hotels, and Cannes hotels cover the rest of the country's strongest hotel markets — Nice remains the best combination of beach, history, and walkable city of any of them.
+For UK travellers comparing French city breaks more broadly, our guides to Paris hotels, Marseille hotels, Lyon hotels, Bordeaux hotels, and Cannes hotels cover the rest of the country's strongest hotel markets — Nice remains the best combination of beach, history, budget choice and walkable city of any of them.

 Ready to Book Your Nice Hotel?